zacharyclement/MMDocIR-indexer-agent-retrieval-project/README.md

 - hit rate@k mean: `0.95`
 - retrieval tool call count mean: `1.10`

+Latency and cost on the same run:

+- average latency: `19.9s`
+- average cost per run: `$0.05`

 These values come from the run-level analysis shown in `eval/reporting.ipynb`, which is the source of truth for the summary presented here.

 ## System Overview